 Here is the general process that occurs with a significant impact injury:

-- Heal and recover emotionally: This can be a week or two, but generally isn’t as long as most athletes will feel immediate post injury.
+- Heal and recover emotionally: This can be a week or two, but generally isn’t as long as most athletes will feel upset immediately post-injury.
 The athlete requires time and space to allow some emotional and physical healing to occur.

 - Moving the body — getting active: Notice that I don’t label this training, but it is critical.
 As soon as we can, the mission is to get planning for a return to full action, but also begin to move the body in activities that don’t delay recovery time.
 This is often components like initial spinning, light elliptical, or walking on the treadmill.
 The key is that activity is not framed as training but just to promote healing and sanity.
 Proper coaching will appropriately set up highly tailored sessions that fit with current physical state and allow progression without negative impact